 Northwestern College has an opening for a payroll and HR benefits specialist.
 Responsibilities include managing the college’s payroll functions and assisting with benefit administration.
 Duties will include: processing monthly employee payroll for all states where the college is registered; overseeing student payroll performed by student employment and payroll coordinator; payroll specific processes (i.e. W-2s, payroll taxes, state specific payments, etc.); benefits enrollment, record keeping, premium payment submission, vendor contacts, and some benefits communication; and assisting employees with payroll or benefit questions.

-3-5 years related experience in payroll, general ledger and benefits administration.
+3-5 years related experience in payroll and general ledger.

 Bachelor’s degree in accounting, human resources or related field preferred, but not required.